Pope Innocent XI: Relations with France

 The pontificate of Innocent XI was marked by the struggle between the absolutism and hegemonic intentions of Louis XIV, and the primacy of the Catholic Church.
-As early as 1673, Louis had by his own power extended the right of the régale over the provinces of Languedoc, Guyenne, Provence, and Dauphiné, where it had previously not been exercised.
+As early as 1673, Louis had, by his own power, extended the right of the régale over the provinces of Languedoc, Guyenne, Provence, and Dauphiné, where it had not been exercised.

 All the efforts of Innocent XI to induce Louis XIV to respect the rights and primacy of the Church proved useless.
-In 1682, the King convoked an assembly of the French clergy which adopted the four articles that became known as the Gallican Liberties.
+In 1682, the King convoked an assembly of the French clergy, which adopted the four articles that became known as the Gallican Liberties.
 Innocent XI annulled the four articles on 11 April 1682 and refused his approbation to all future episcopal candidates who had taken part in the assembly.

 To appease the Pope, Louis XIV began to act as a zealot of Catholicism.
 In 1685, he revoked the Edict of Nantes and inaugurated a persecution of French Huguenots.
-Innocent expressed displeasure at these drastic measures and continued to withhold his approbation from the episcopal candidates.
+Innocent expressed displeasure at those drastic measures and continued to withhold his approbation from the episcopal candidates.